-On March 25, 2023, the ITP was shutdown following the announcement of the ICC arbitration ruling in favor of Iraq against Turkey on the liftings of KRI crude from the port of Ceyhan.
-Discussions are underway in order to recommence oil exports via the ITP as soon as arrangements can be mutually agreed.
-In response to the situation, together with our partners in Atrush and Sarsang, we are prudently taking action to preserve liquidity through significant deferral of expenditures across the business (See "Business Outlook").
-While we continue to believe that the pipeline shut-in is temporary and the KRG will resume exports and payments, the interruption to production and payments represents a new risk to the Company's liquidity position.
-Despite various public statements from both the KRG and the Ministry of Oil ("MoO") that the pipeline will restart in the near future, there can be no certainty when exports and payments will resume.
+The ITP was closed on March 25, 2023, and remains shutdown as at the date of this MD&A. Discussions continue among the relevant parties to resume oil exports via the ITP as soon as possible.
+In response to the situation, together with our partners in Atrush and Sarsang, we are continuing to take actions to preserve liquidity through significant deferral of expenditures across the business (See "Business Outlook").
+The interruption to production and payments represents a continuing risk to the Company's liquidity position.
+In early October 2023, Turkish officials notified Iraqi officials that the ITP was technically ready as of October 4, 2023, for export of Iraq's oil production (including from the KRG).
+Despite various public statements that ITP exports will be restarting, there can be no certainty when exports and payments will resume, and the Company is continually monitoring this matter.